-Mr. Gregory T. Hradsky has been an independent financial consultant since February 2006.
+Mr. Gregory T. Hradsky has served as one of our directors since June 2008.
+He has been an independent financial consultant since February 2006.
 Between May 2003 and February 2006, Mr. Hradsky was a Vice President of Avenue Capital Group, a global investment firm, where he managed a portfolio of distressed securities, post-reorganization equities and other investments.
 From 1999 until 2003, Mr. Hradsky was the founder and Managing Partner of Bellport Capital, an investment firm specializing in distressed securities.
 Prior to that, Mr. Hradsky was a Managing Director and Head of the Distressed Securities Group at UBS Securities LLC from 1993 until 1998.
 Mr. Hradsky joined UBS in 1991 as a research analyst focusing on distressed credits.
 Prior to UBS, Mr. Hradsky held positions at CS First Boston and T. Rowe Price Associates.
 Mr. Hradsky is a director of Cyclacel Pharmaceuticals, Inc. (NASDAQ: CYCC), a biopharmaceutical company developing oral therapies for the treatment of cancer and other serious diseases where he is a member of the audit committee.

-Mr. Jeffrey S. Wald is the Co-Founder and President of Work Market, Inc., a web-based platform for managing variable labor resources.
+Mr. Jeffrey S. Wald has served as one of our directors since October 2010.
+He is the Co-Founder and President of Work Market, Inc., a web-based platform for managing variable labor resources.
 From May 2008 until May 2010, Mr. Wald served as a Managing Director with Barington Capital Group.
 From March 2007 through May 2008, Mr. Wald was the Co-Founder of Spinback, Inc., an internet commerce company, which was sold to Buddy Media Corporation.
 From January 2003 to March 2007, he was a Vice President at The GlenRock Group, an Israeli venture capital firm.
 Earlier in his career, Mr. Wald held various positions in the mergers and acquisitions department at J. P. Morgan Chase & Co.
 Mr. Wald is a director of ModusLink Global Solutions, Inc. (NASDAQ: MLNK), the global leader in outsourced supply chain logistics, and is a former director of Peerless Systems Corporation (NASDAQ: PRLS), a software licensing company and Register.com L.P., a private company which specializes in domain registration, website and business web hosting.
 Mr. Wald holds an MBA from Harvard University and an MS and BS from Cornell University.
 Mr. Wald formerly served as an officer in the Auxiliary Unit of the New York Police Department.
 He is also a regular writer in the Huffington Post and Forbes and speaks on television and at conferences regarding startups and labor issues.